Histogram lies about distribution shape and Pearson's coefficient of variation lies about variability

-While density plots were technically \replace{impossible}{impractical} during Pearson's lifetime, the easy calculation of the coefficient of variation was spread and taken as an estimator of relative variability.
+While density plots were technically impractical during Pearson's lifetime, the easy calculation of the coefficient of variation was spread and taken as an estimator of relative variability.
 The drawback is that it did not seem to be Pearson's intention.
 Instead, he was dealing with associated anthropometric measures and solving the problem of comparison of variability in groups with different body sizes, as is the case of females and males.
 Along the process of group comparison, Pearson rewrote linear regressions replacing the usual correlation coefficient with coefficients of variation~($CV$) by dividing each group standard deviation by its respective mean.
-Since both, standard deviation and mean, have the same unit measure, $CV$ becomes devoid of unit measure, thus simplifying the calculation.
-This application was a mere artifice to eliminate measure units designed by Pearson for the solution of evolutionary issues and not intended to develop a estimator of relative variability.
+Since both standard deviation and mean have the same unit measure, $CV$ becomes devoid of unit measure, thus simplifying the calculation.
+This application designed by Pearson was a mere artifice to eliminate measure units for the solution of evolutionary issues and not intended to develop an estimator of relative variability.

 In addition, the meaning of relative variability is taken as an intuitive notion, therefore not clearly defined.
-In the words of \citeauthor{Lewontin1966} \citeyear{Lewontin1966}, ``Systematists and quantitative biologists in general are often interested in something they call `relative variation' or `intrinsic variation' of some character.''
-Similarly to this author, many other examples are provided, with somewhat vague or completely absent definition, such as ``A variety of situations exist in sociological research in which we are interested in the relative dispersion of a dataset rather than in the particular values taken by the data.'' \cite{Martin1971}. \citeauthor{Heath2013} \citeyear{Heath2013}, who propose a non-parametric measure, express that ``The concept is generally considered intuitive, and techniques for measuring variability are rarely given a second thought, despite well established pathological issues''.
+In the words of \citeauthor{Lewontin1966}~\citeyear{Lewontin1966}, ``Systematists and quantitative biologists in general are often interested in something they call `relative variation' or `intrinsic variation' of some character.''
+Similarly to this author, many other examples are provided, with somewhat vague or completely absent definition, such as ``A variety of situations exist in sociological research in which we are interested in the relative dispersion of a dataset rather than in the particular values taken by the data.''~\cite{Martin1971}. \citeauthor{Heath2013}~\citeyear{Heath2013}, who propose a non-parametric measure, express that ``The concept is generally considered intuitive, and techniques for measuring variability are rarely given a second thought, despite well established pathological issues''.